sarvan-2187/Bookmrk/README.md

 This project is open source under MIT License.

 For questions, issues, or contributions, open an issue or pull request in the repository.

+The Domain `https://bookmrk.dpdns.org` has been powered by DigitalPlat DOmains.